DODO: Discrete OCR Diffusion Models: Additional Ablations

 \subsection{Sampling Strategies}

 To optimize the inference process, we investigate the impact of the decoding schedule.
 Given the intolerance of OCR tasks to transcription errors, our primary objective is not merely to maximize speed, but to identify the fastest strategy that maintains high fidelity.
-We compares three distinct sampling strategies:
+We compares two distinct sampling strategies:

 \begin{itemize} \item \textbf{Confidence Thresholding~\cite{dimple}:} A dynamic strategy that unmasks all tokens whose prediction probability exceeds a fixed threshold $p$.
 This allows for adaptive step sizes: the model accelerates through clear text and slows down for ambiguous regions.
-This is the default strategy used in our main experiments (with $p=0.98$). \item \textbf{Confidence Top-K~\citep{zheng2023reparameterized}:} A fixed-rate strategy that unmasks exactly $K$ tokens per step, guaranteeing a steady generation pace regardless of model confidence. \item \textbf{Dilated Unmasking Scheduler (DUS)~\citep{dus}:} A structural strategy that unmasks tokens at a logarithmic rate, prioritizing tokens that are spatially distant to minimize joint entropy. \end{itemize}
+This is the default strategy used in our main experiments (with $p=0.99$). \item \textbf{Confidence Top-K~\citep{zheng2023reparameterized}:} A fixed-rate strategy that unmasks exactly $K$ tokens per step, guaranteeing a steady generation pace regardless of model confidence. \end{itemize}

 Figure~\ref{fig:ed_vs_speed} illustrates the performance trade-offs.
-Contrary to its success in math and coding tasks, DUS yields suboptimal results for document transcription, with error rates nearly $3\times$ higher than our primary baseline.
-We attribute this to the domain gap: while spatial dilation aids global coherence, it disrupts the local sequential dependencies required for accurate text transcription.

 In the high-accuracy regime required for OCR, Confidence Thresholding emerges as the superior strategy.
-By strictly enforcing a high confidence floor ($p=0.98$), it ensures that the model only commits to tokens when certainty is high.
+By strictly enforcing a high confidence floor ($p=0.99$), it ensures that the model only commits to tokens when certainty is high.
 While other strategies (such as aggressive Top-K) may achieve higher raw throughput, they do so at the cost of unacceptable error rates.
 Thus, confidence thresholding provides the optimal balance, maximizing speed strictly within the bounds of usable accuracy.